Mozketo/Krawlr/README.md

     --webdriver-proxy Using Chrome or Remote should route via Fiddler Core?
 (Default: true) --webdriver-proxy-port If WebDriver proxy is engaged define the port to use.
 (Default: 0 (autoselect)) -s, --silent Run the application without console output.
+    --ignore-guids When analysing URLs remove guids as this removes repeat crawling of URLs like /items/item/{guid}.
+(Default: yes)
     -h, --help Display commandline argument help page.

 ## Selenium scripts (aka Page Actions)